A little history of my health and the reasons behind my Gluten-free/Dairy-free life

 Though I knew it wasn’t healthy, I started starving myself.
 I preferred the feeling of hunger over the pain.
 Doctors dismissed me, saying I was just stressed, but I knew it was more than that.
 My life wasn’t THAT stressful back then.
 I had blood tests, allergy tests, barium swallow tests, endoscopies… it wasn’t fun.
 But results always came back normal and back to the drawing board I went.
 At the time, I was involved in competitive dance, which called for several hours of practice a few nights a week and all day on weekends.
 The insufficient food intake with the amount of strenuous physical activity I was doing, was making me even sicker.
 My weight dropped to a low of 92 lbs and I was forced to see a nutritionist and a therapist, who both diagnosed me with an eating disorder.
 I can still feel the frustration I had from having to drive hours each week to be at these appointments, just to have them tell me that I needed to eat anyway.
 Family was concerned and confused by the onset of all of this, and at times, they didn’t even believe me.

 One night at dance, I had the most severe pain come over me, and I sat out from practice.
 The next morning, I went to school and was about to give a presentation, when I felt like I was going to faint.
 Believe it or not, it was actually CJ that brought the teacher over to me and forced me to the nurse’s office.
 I was there for about five minutes before I was brought to the hospital.
 Both of my parents came with me, and off to the emergency room we went.
-I sat in there for 8 hours with my dad and just as they were about to release me and dismiss the case as minimal gas pain, I vomited, and they rushed me to an ultrasound.
+I sat in there for 8 hours with my dad and just as they were about to release me and dismiss the case, I vomited, and they rushed me to an ultrasound.
 They discovered something in my lower abdomen and wanted to perform emergency laparoscopic surgery but had to wait for the doctor to come in later that night.
 I woke up the next day to the news that they removed a grapefruit-sized dermoid cyst from my ovaries.
 They explained that it was cutting off blood supply to my ovaries and that it was the reason for the sharp pains in that area.
 They said if it weren’t for going to the hospital that day, it could’ve been fatal (thanks hero CJ).
 They also told us that a dermoid cyst grows off of nutrients in the body and that it could’ve been the reason for my deficiencies and stomach discomfort.
 I started feeling better after this, but still was nowhere close to normal.
 I continued working with the nutritionist, who had me gradually increase my food intake, but something was still not right.

-As if that wasn’t enough, right before leaving for college, I developed a few more problems.
+Right before leaving for college, I developed a few more problems.
 The first was a really bad skin condition, where little red, itchy bumps covered my entire face.
 I went to the dermatologist five times that week trying different topical solutions, taking biopsies, and trying to figure out what the heck was wrong.
 She ended up saying that it was a form of pustular folliculitis, most likely caused by a reaction to something in contact with my skin, but never attributed it to anything internal.
 I also began noticing swelling in my joints, particularly around my ankles and knees after eating.
 Still no answers from tests, just some more food restriction and temporary bouts of relief.

 In college, I tried eating more and following the outlines from my nutritional counseling, but still suffered.
 I’d practically have to eat a ton of food in the mornings and then very little throughout the day so that I would be able to make it through lectures and exams.
 College was when I first started working out and I found exercise to be my remedy.
 It was the only time when I felt like I was actually okay, but I was only physically capable of working out first thing in the morning.
 If I tried working out later in the day, I would be too exhausted from lack of energy or too sick to move.
 When I was at the gym or running first thing in the morning, I didn’t feel sick.
 I was in the zone, focused, and in a different place.
 I got addicted to that feeling and little did I know, fitness would carry me through my life until today.